Ring and ride

 For more information visit the Ring and Ride website.

-There are community transport operators (GAG Pages 20-21) in all seven districts of the West Midlands.
-They offer minibus and wheelchair accessible vehicles for hire to community groups.
+There are community transport operators in all seven districts of the West Midlands.
+The operators listed below offer minibus/ wheelchair accessible vehicles for hire to community groups in their area, such as scouts or brownies, youth or senior citizens clubs, disabled groups, and sheltered housing developments.

 The Getting Around Access Guide is a guide to accessible public transport in the West Midlands.